Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies: Introduction

-One of the few instances that the generalized Stein's lemma is still known to hold true is the case of quantum coherence, where the second hypothesis concerns with incoherent states that are diagonal in a fixed orthonormal basis $\{\ket{i} \}$ of $\mathbb{C}^m$, In this scenario, by the series of works of Winter-Yang \cite{Winter-Yang}, Zhao et al. (\cite{dilution, distillation}), Chitambar (\cite{Chitambar}), Regula et al. (\cite{regula}), the asymptotic error exponent of testing the i.i.d copies $\rho^{\otimes n}$ of a fixed state $\rho\in B(\mathbb{C}^m)$ against the sets $\mathcal{I}_{n}$ is proven to be the relative entropy of coherence $C(\rho)=\inf_{\sigma\in \mathcal{I}}D(\rho||\sigma)$.
-Also, an earlier work of Hayashi-Tomamichel (\cite{HT}) proved this result for a particular subalgebra $\N=1_A\otimes B(\Ha_B)\subset B(\Ha_A\otimes \Ha_B)$.
+Before the recent proof of the Stein's lemma appeared, one of the few special cases where the generalized Stein's lemma was known to hold true is the case of quantum coherence, where the second hypothesis consists of incoherent states that are diagonal in a fixed orthonormal basis $\{\ket{i} \}$ of $\mathbb{C}^m$, In this scenario, by the series of works of Winter-Yang \cite{Winter-Yang}, Zhao et al. (\cite{dilution, distillation}), Chitambar (\cite{Chitambar}), Regula et al. (\cite{regula}), the asymptotic error exponent of testing the i.i.d. copies $\rho^{\otimes n}$ of a fixed state $\rho\in B(\mathbb{C}^m)$ against the sets $\mathcal{I}_{n}$ is proven to be the relative entropy of coherence $C(\rho)=\inf_{\sigma\in \mathcal{I}}D(\rho||\sigma)$.
+Also, an earlier work of Hayashi-Tomamichel (\cite{HT}) proved the generalized Stein's lemma for a particular subalgebra $\N=1_A\otimes B(\Ha_B)\subset B(\Ha_A\otimes \Ha_B)$.